Jamaran Hussainiya: History

 On 23 January 1980, Ruhollah Khomeini went to Tehran from Qom to cure a heart ailment.
 He was hospitalized for thirty nine days, then he resided in the north Tehran suburb of Darband.
 It was not a suitable house for him.
 On 22 April, he took up residence in Jamaran on the suggestion of Seyyed Mahdi Imam Jamarani who was known as Imam Jamarani for leading prayers at the Jamarani mosque and spent the rest of his life there.
 The house was the birthplace of Imam Jamarani's mother, located near the mosque of Jamaran in Shaheed Husseinkiya street off Yasser Road.
 Khomeini delivered speeches and met foreign delegations at Jamaran Hussainiya.

-The Jamaran village is in the foothills of the Alborz mountains and north of Tehran.
+The Jamaran village is on the foothills of the Alborz mountains and north of Tehran.
 This village is near Niavaran Palace where Mohammad Reza Pahlavi lived.

 Ruhollah Khomeini's room

 Khomeini's house was placed next to the Hussainiya in Jamaran village.
 His room, located in front of house, was about 12 square meters.
 A small platform adjoined the room to the Hussainiya where he gave his speeches to audiences.
 Also, he met with Eduard Shevardnadze, first secretary of the Georgian Communist Party, and foreign minister of the Soviet Union at this room.